 Frequently Asked Questions

 Our bottles are made in the USA.
-The insulated Polar Bottle® is designed and manufactured in Boulder, CO from parts sourced from Denver, CO and Garden City, MO.
-Polar Bottle® Ergo is likewise manufactured in Garden City.
-Our only product that is not manufactured domestically is our Stainless Steel Half Twist™ vessel.
+Insulated Polar Bottle® water bottles are designed and manufactured in Boulder, CO from parts sourced from Denver, CO and Garden City, MO.
+Polar Bottle Ergo is likewise manufactured in Garden City.
+Our only product that is not manufactured domestically is our Stainless Steel Half Twist™ Thermaluxe™ bottle.
 Due to financial infeasibility with stateside manufacturers, the stainless steel bottles are responsibly manufactured in China.

 All of our products are shipped from our warehouse in Boulder.